 Why is it seen as any different to the "bit-of-feather" tail above it?

-We are talking here of a fish that can spot the movements of a stalking-angler's eyelash if he blinks from 50 meters; a fish that can pick out a size 22 nymph in turbulent, bubble laden water.
+We are talking here of a fish that can, from 50 metres away, spot the movements of a stalking-angler's eyelash if he blinks.
+A fish that can pick out a size 22 nymph in turbulent, bubble laden water.

 So why do we spend so many hours trying to imitate the real insects that trout tend to chomp on.
 And, imitation can take on a whole new dimension for those tiers into ultra-realistic flies.
 They are such superb copies of the real thing that even humans are fooled, although fooling humans in so many ways, happens so often, it should not be the least bit surprising.